Jet Fuel Market Size and Share

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.

-Commercial aviation has rebounded more quickly than anticipated, with passenger load factors in Asia, North America, and Europe already surpassing 2019 benchmarks as travel demand releases years of pent-up demand.
-Low-cost carrier expansion, sustained e-commerce–led freighter demand, and the emergence of mega-hubs in the Middle East underpin structural growth for the jet fuel market.
+Commercial aviation has rebounded faster than anticipated, with passenger load factors in Asia, North America, and Europe already surpassing 2019 benchmarks as travel demand releases years of pent-up demand.
+Low-cost carrier expansion, sustained e-commerce-led freighter demand, and mega-hubs' emergence in the Middle East underpin structural growth for the jet fuel market.
 At the same time, sustainable aviation fuel (SAF) mandates are accelerating procurement shifts despite cost premiums, while feedstock flexibility and refinery configurations give large integrated suppliers a pricing edge.
 Geopolitical pressures on crude quality and more stringent carbon regulations in Europe create additional price volatility, incentivizing airlines and fuel providers to pursue long-term offtake agreements and investments in blending infrastructure.

 Key Report Takeaways